swlaschin/fsharpforfunandprofit.com/content/posts/property-based-testing/index.md

 Unfortunately for you, the implementation is being written by a burned-out, always lazy and often malicious programmer who I will call *The Enterprise Developer From Hell*, or "EDFH".
 (The EDFH has a [cousin who you might have heard of](https://en.wikipedia.org/wiki/Bastard_Operator_From_Hell)).

 You are practicing test-driven-development, enterprise-style, which means that you write a test, and then the EDFH implements code that passes the test.
+Unfortunately for you, the EDFH loves to practice [malicious compliance](https://www.reddit.com/r/MaliciousCompliance/top/?sort=top&t=all), as we will see.

 So you start with a test like this (using vanilla NUnit style):